Bernardo-MG/library-maven-archetype/src/site/markdown/usage.md

 To install the project into the local archetypes repository use the following command:

 ```
-mvn clean install archetype:update-local-catalog
+mvn clean install
 ```

-After that, it can be used through Eclipse, by creating a new Maven project.
+After that, it can be used through Eclipse, by creating a new Maven project and selection the local repo.

 ## Variables